 I like to pair it with celery for snacking.
 Even when paired with 4 large full stalks of celery (which would be like 15 dipping size pieces), you’d still only be clocking in at 10 g of total carbs and 5.5 g of net carbs.

-Keto friendly options to serve with this dip
+Keto-friendly options to serve with this Keto Buffalo Chicken Dip Recipe

 Again, my personal favorite is celery, but there are a lot of other options you could serve alongside this recipe.
 Here are a few ideas below and the carb counts specific to each – remember you’ll want to combine the carb counts with that in the dip for your total: